-Fall 2019 • Destination Northampton
+Paradise City Northampton, Fall 2023 • Destination Northampton

-This city possesses a unique downtown “walking Main Street”, with one-of-a-kind boutiques, galleries, restaurants, antique stores, nightclubs and art theaters – certainly not the ubiquitous chain stores that make downtowns all over America look and feel the same.
-Each of Northampton’s small businesses brings a unique vision to this city of 30,000, from high-style clothing to sophisticated crafts, from a choice of six different sushi restaurants to the friendly neighborhood tattoo parlor.
+New England’s most uncommon destination is definitely Northampton.
+It surprises you with its sophistication, diversity and eclectic flavor, its small-town ambiance and big-city features.
+Take a stroll along its “walking Main Street” and side streets, with one-of-a-kind boutiques, galleries, restaurants, antique stores, cocktail bars, and performance spaces.
+Each of Northampton’s small independent businesses brings a unique vision to this city of 30,000, from high-style clothing to sophisticated crafts, from a choice of six different sushi restaurants to the friendly neighborhood tattoo parlor.

 Creative Residents of the Pioneer Valley